markus-wa/demoinfocs-golang/README.md

 ## Discussions / Chat

-Use gitter to ask questions and discuss ideas about this project.<br>
+You can use gitter to ask questions and discuss ideas about this project.<br>
 There are also [some other rooms](https://gitter.im/csgodemos) available around the topic of CS:GO demos.

 [![Gitter chat](https://badges.gitter.im/csgodemos/demoinfo-lib.png)](https://gitter.im/csgodemos/demoinfo-lib)